svx/plone-charm/README.rst

 **Please note:**

+I only tested the $USER install of Plone, installing as root is not tested and I guess it will not work.

 This is really just a 'quick and dirty' proof of concept for now, there is plenty of room for tweaking and making things nice, even this readme needs some improvements and formating :)